cdefiesta/SecurityDevice/README.md

 This program is meant to emulate a real-life security lock that functions through a number keypad with keys from '0' to '9'.

+### Part one ###

-Part one of the program will take an integer from user input, one a time, and the state of the lock will only change if the full code is inputted with no interruption.
+This program will take an integer from user input, one a time, and the state of the lock will only change if the full code is inputted with no interruption.
 The lock uses a fixed access code, the least 5 significant digits of my student ID ("84724"), and depending what number follows next will either lock, unlock or not change the state of the lock.

 When the fixed access code is followed by a "1" the lock will unlock.
   ex: 847241